 Following are descriptions and examples of all the commands.
 For more examples of vectors, though without much documentation, the script used to test the vectors implementation is located at \$env(VMDDIR)/scripts/vmd/test-vectors.tcl.
-See also the chapter on writing scripts for VMD[§16].

 Since Tcl is slow at math, some of these commands have been reimplemented in C++.
 (The original definition is in the vmd script distribution, but it is redefined later on inside VMD).
 At times, the speedup is a factor of 40 or more.
 These commands are noted by (C++).